datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 ```

 `@instructions`
-The current contents of `data/western.csv` are shown in teh terminal.
+The current contents of `data/western.csv` are shown in the terminal.
 Use `git log -2` to list the last two changes to that file.

 `@hint`
 Use `git log -2` with the name of the file as an argument.